-But Building your own dashboard from scratch takes time so I have built some premade templates for different purposes so that you can save more time and make your data analysis much better!
-Just Scroll Down to access them for free!
-Plus, you can edit them all!
+Building your own dashboard from scratch takes time, so I have built some templates to help you save more time and improve your data analysis!
+Just scroll down to access them for free!

 GA sends you a weekly email with all your data.
 Here’s how the email looks:

 Once you are done, click on send!
 Now, you’ll receive these reports as you configured them!

-If for some reason you want to delete your dashboard, then that’s pretty easy too!
-Just click on the Delete Dashboard button at the top!
+If you want to delete your dashboard, that’s pretty easy too!

 I also included templates for you to get started quickly!
 These custom dashboards will help you analyze your data faster and take better decisions!

-Leave a comment below telling how you utilize Google Analytics Dashboards in your marketing!
+Leave a comment below telling how you utilize Google Analytics dashboards in your marketing!

 Subscribe to my newsletter for more great tutorials!
-Subscribe to my YouTube Channel for more great tutorials on WordPress, SEO, and Blogging!